 To be eligible for the fellowship, applicants must have completed one of the following:

-- Have successfully completed an ACGME-approved emergency medicine residency program and be board certified or board eligible with the American Board of Emergency Medicine.
+- An Accreditation Council for Graduate Medical Education-approved emergency medicine residency program and be board-certified or board eligible with the American Board of Emergency Medicine.

-- An ACGME-approved emergency medicine fellowship program and be board certified or board eligible with a member of the American Board of Medical Subspecialties.
+- An ACGME-approved emergency medicine fellowship program and be board-certified or board eligible with a member of the American Board of Medical Subspecialties.

 All applicants must also qualify for licensure by the Texas Medical Board.
 Applicants are encouraged to apply for licensure as early as possible due to a significant processing time for licensure in Texas.

 Applications are accepted the year preceding the EMS Fellowship training.

 Interested applicants should register through the National Residency Match Program portal.
 Please refer to the NRMP website for application dates and deadlines.

 Applicants should submit the following documents to the interim program coordinator, Isabel Stevens, at firstname.lastname@example.org: